-The Pope then shows how people in these kinds of relationships sometimes even allow themselves to be used by the other in order to get what they want out of the relationship: "Each of the persons is mainly concerned with gratifying his or her own egoism, but at the same time consents to serve someone else's egoism, because this can provide the opportunity for such gratification and just as long as it does so"(p.
+The Pope then shows how people in these kinds of relationships sometimes even allow themselves to be used by the other in order to get what they want out of the relationship: "Each of the persons is mainly concerned with gratifying his or her own egoism, but at the have here something like the opposite of the commandment to love"(p.
 39).